ANIMAL HOSPITAL HUB

 ANSWER

 Not on its own.
-Per the wiki's 6/22/26 test, a static photo with no other tells does not guarantee a Shapeshifter — shooting a static-only patient makes it faint like a normal animal.
+Per the wiki's June 26, 2026 note, a static photo with no other tells does not guarantee a Mimic — shooting a static-only patient makes it faint like a normal animal.
 But the wiki still classifies it as an anomaly: admitting one starts a death ritual during its recovery.
 The recommended play is to close the shutter on it rather than tase or shoot.

 Q04How do you get rid of an anomaly?